petrolivka/appmixer-demo/README.md

 - If you see "Cannot read properties of null (reading 'append')" error, it's likely a DOM mounting issue.
 Try refreshing the page or checking the designer container size.
 - For authentication issues, verify your AppMixer credentials in the `.env` file.

+## Limitations
+- This demo uses one virtual user that is set using env properties.